Continued from part 5, on when God began retaking Adam’s kingdom

 This brings us full circle to the two signs I noted as being indicative of the gospel going forth: exorcism and healing.
 If we are temples of the Holy Spirit, and if we ourselves are sacred space, the very kingdom of God on earth, then that explains why these particular signs always accompany the gospel.
 When you read accounts of missionaries, it’s always these two things: demons being cast out, and people being healed.

 They are not unconnected.
 As I’ve said, the demons have to go because they are not welcome in the kingdom of God—as it expands in this present age, the demons’ own kingdom shrinks by comparison.
 And sickness itself, like so many other physical things, images a spiritual reality.
 It represents the power and bondage of sin.
 It is a precursor to death, which is what you get when sin is fully grown (James 1:15).
 Since the kingdom of God is defined by the presence of the Holy Spirit, and the Spirit gives life (Job 33:4; John 6:63; 2 Corinthians 3:6), so as bondage to sin in the spiritual realm is overturned through exorcism, it is also confirmed by the sign of healing.
 The point is to show in the physical person what is happening in the spiritual arena.
 The physical healing is not resurrection, because the kingdom is not yet perfected.
 It is, rather, what theologians call inaugurated eschatology.
 Already and not yet.
 The kingdom has been ushered in, but it has not yet been fully realized.
 Inaugurated but not consummated.
-Here—but not fully here.
-It has started, but it is not finished.
+Here—but not fully here; started, but not finished.
 So healing is a taste of what is to come.
 The resurrection of life from the dead is what will herald in the eternal kingdom, so it makes sense for the kingdom in this present age to be heralded by a lesser but similar sign.
 People are restored to full health, to point to the restoration to full life in the coming age.

 This should also give us confidence to pray for healing within the established kingdom.
 If the Spirit is really active among us, then healing is hardly too difficult for him.
 Healing is actually a natural effect of his presence!
 Not that he will always heal; but certainly we should hope for him to heal.
 We simply have to…